-- First Day of Class is September 1st, 2022 and Last Day of Class is December 12th, 2022. - No Classes will be held on September 5th, 2022 (Labor Day), October 10th, 2022 (Thanksgiving), October 11th-14th (Fall Break), November 11th (Remembrance Day).
-The EN0120 Final Exam will be set by Student Hub later this semester and during exam week (December 13th- 22nd, 2022). - Students will consult My-Class for monthly and weekly calendars; this will ensure that students keep up with course readings and assignment deadlines throughout the semester.
+- First Day of Class is January 4th and last day of classes are April 12th, 2023. - No Classes will be held on February 20th (family day); February 21st-24th (Winter Break); and April 7th (Good Friday). - Students will consult My-Class for monthly and weekly calendars; this will ensure that students keep up with course readings and assignment deadlines throughout the semester.
+Students will consult My-Class for monthly and weekly calendars; this will ensure that students keep up with course readings and assignment deadlines throughout the semester.

 In EN0120, in addition to our units of study outlined below, we will engage in a typical weekly routine.
-On Tuesdays, we will practice mechanics, usage, and grammar (MUG skills); we will also delve into two new literary devices and look at examples of these devices in literature and in popular culture.
-On Wednesdays, we will encounter five new general and academic vocabulary words and explore synonyms, antonyms, and uses of these words in sentences.
-For our weekly quizzes, which are held on Fridays unless otherwise specified in class or on My-Class, it will be important for students to know and be familiar with any MUG skills, literary devices, and Word Wednesday vocabulary covered earlier that week.
+On Mondays, we will practice mechanics, usage, and grammar (MUG skills); on Tuesdays, we will also delve into two new literary devices and look at examples of these devices in literature and in popular culture.
+On Thursdays, we will encounter five new general and academic vocabulary words and explore synonyms, antonyms, and uses of these words in sentences.
+Mug Monday skills, literary devices, and Word Wednesday terms will appear on tests and the final exam.